Chris7724/IOS-Portfolio/README.md

 #
 ### During the AP Java Class I learned the fundamentals to programming and I created many prorgrams both individually and as a group.
 #
 ### During cybersecurity I worked with multiple programming laguages such as Python and HTML.
 I created programms as a group and individually.
+I also learned how to navigate the Terminal on a Mac computer.